PhD in Econometrics and Statistics

 Assistant Professor of Econometrics and Statistics and George C. Tiao Faculty Fellow

 Robert Law, Jr. Professor of Econometrics and Statistics

-Assistant Professor of Econometrics and Statistics, and James S. Kemper Foundation Faculty Scholar
+Associate Professor of Econometrics and Statistics, and James S. Kemper Foundation Faculty Scholar

 Alper Family Professor of Econometrics and Statistics

 Assistant Professor of Econometrics and Statistics and Asness Junior Faculty Fellow

 Assistant Professor of Econometrics and Statistics, and John E. Jeuck Faculty Fellow